lukateg/strength-age/README.md

 // - only section materials should have upload material button
 // - upload material button page should have a dropdown menu of lections to be linked when uploading materials (fetch lections from API)
+// - each section has its own functionallity button. lessons section -> create lesson, materials section -> upload materials....
+// - each loading component separated into loading state, no items state and items state
+// - remove pdfItems from getLessonData, these need to be separated

 // - add delete everything logic
 // - add edit everything logic
-// - add no materials and no lessons message
-// - add proper suspense logic for all components
 // - check if all components are server components if possible
 // - check why uploading calls 3 requests and is so slow
-// - start cleaning up the code

-// - each section has its own functionallity button. lessons section -> create lesson, materials section -> upload materials....
-// - each loading component separated into loading state, no items state and items state
-// - remove pdfItems from getLessonData, these need to be separated

 # MVP Plan for Teach.me
 ✅ Core Features